tarasvladyka/adidas-task/README.md

 - JDK 8
 - Maven 3.3 or later
-- Docker
+- Docker(optional)

-### Build an run
+## Build
-1. In order to build the components from command line, go to root folder and execute next command:
+ - In order to build the components from command line, go to root folder and execute next command:
 	`mvn clean package`

-2. Run the apps in docker:
+## Run
+ - You can either run it as docker multicontainer app using:
    	`docker-compose up`

+ - Or separately, as jar files from console(make sure, run the **discovery-service** first, then the **connection-service,** and r**oute-service**)
+   `java -jar <path-to-jar>`
+ - Or from your IDE by just  starting the main methods of the services(remember the order, see prev point)

 ### API documentation(Swagger)
 You can try the services through swagger: